 My one and only little built-in storage cupboard has been transformed into a cute little coffee counter!
 Believe it or not, this cupboard was gray with a beige countertop.
 We covered the bottom part of the cupboard with chalkboard contact paper.
 The top is also contact paper!
 It looks like real wood, doesn’t it?!
 It’s amazing what a little roll of contact paper can do for a space!
 Both of the contact papers that we used are linked in the shopping guide at the end of this post.

 Why did I save space for a coffee counter?
 Besides the fact that I drink a lot of coffee, I wanted a cute spot that I can set up coffee, donuts, breakfast, snacks, etc. for my teachers from time to time!
 I know that one of the best ways to get teachers to gather together is with some yummy treats and a hot cup of coffee, tea, or soda!
-I plan to host monthly “Grab and Go” professional development mornings once our school year gets underway.
-I’ll be sharing more about these Grab and Go mornings throughout the year on my blog!
+I plan to host monthly “Grab and Go” professional learning days once our school year gets underway.
+I’ll be sharing more about these Grab and Go projects throughout the year on my blog!

-My Cozy Office Space
+My Cozy literacy coach Space

 I have NO windows in my office.
 Yikes!
 To battle the windowless room, I filled it with lots of lamps and lights to make it cozy and welcoming.
 I kept my black and white theme that I have always used in my classroom, with the same pops of color to make it feel like home!